RonnieGandhi/OLIVIA/README.md

 **Mentored by**: Prof. Partha Pratim Roy

 Here is the workflow UI for the idea of our digital assistant.

+## The work has been shifted to: https://github.com/JaynilJaiswal/Olivia-Webapp

 ![Workflow_UI](https://github.com/RonnieGandhi/ENJOY-Enhanced-Neurons-Juicing-Operations-Youthfully/blob/main/workflow_ui.png)